 Social MedIa On The Sand

 One of my most favourite family vacations has been taken at a Beaches Resorts location.
 Did you read above?
 Not to beat you over the head with it, but I’ve been to Beaches Turks and Caicos and Beaches Negril.
-There’s going to be a fourth location breaking ground soon and I simply cannot wait to take my children there when it does.
+There’s going to be a fourth location breaking ground soon in Barbados.
+I simply cannot wait to take my children there when it does.

 Aside from loving the environment I was in, I was at Social Media On The Sand – an invitational only conference for the top influencers in the family travel world.
 It was like I hit the jackpot when I was invited, couldn’t believe it!
-I had so many friends there that I had met in both the online and offline worlds and it was THE BEST WEEK.
+I had so many friends there that I had met in both the online and offline worlds.
+It was THE BEST WEEK.
 Huh, it sounds like every trip I went on, I had the best week.
 Yep, I did.

 As I look back on the last almost 3,000 words, I realize I didn’t even get to all the amazing hikes, music festivals and outside excursions we had around Ontario!
 There’s still a few hikes I have yet to write up about for this site.

 I don’t set or make resolutions for the year to come.
 Reason being is I have done so in the past and have let myself down many, many times.
 Instead, I try to focus on intentions and what I can try to do better this year over last year.
 How can I work smarter and not harder?

 One of the things I am going to aim to do is try to be more timely with my videos and posts.
 I need to write my assignments or edit the videos while I am still on a “high” from the destination.
 Those posts and videos will be way fresher, better and have more excitement to them!